abrahamlicona/route_recommendation_system/README.md

 # Route Recommendation System

 This repository contains a route recommendation system based on sequence occurrence.
-The system analyzes a set of trajectories and recommends the most likely continuation for a given input route.
+The system analyzes a set of trajectories and recommends the most likely continuation for a given input prefix.

 ## Repository Structure